 Mauritius Telecom (MT) is the leading telecommunications operator and service provider in Mauritius.
-Incorporated in 1988 as Mauritius Telecommunication Services (MTS), it acquired the assets of Overseas Telecommunications Services (OTS) in 1992 and became Mauritius Telecom.
-The Company has since enjoyed a phenomenal rate of development and it is now one of the top enterprises in the country, with revenue of Rs8 billion in 2012.
+Incorporated in 1988 as Mauritius Telecommunication Services, it acquired the assets of Overseas Telecommunications Services in 1992 and was renamed Mauritius Telecom.
+It has since enjoyed a phenomenal rate of development and it is now one of the top companies in the country, with revenue of Rs 8.4 billion in 2013.

-The Government of Mauritius, the State Bank of Mauritius (through its wholly owned subsidiary SBM NFC Investments Limited, formerly the SBM Investments Managers Ltd) and the National Pensions Fund hold 59% of the shares in the company.
-1% of Mauritius Telecom shares were sold to eligible employees and pensioners in 2007 at a discounted rate under an employee share participation scheme.
+The Government of Mauritius, the State Bank of Mauritius (through its wholly owned subsidiary SBM NFC Investments) and the National Pensions Fund hold 59% of the shares in the company.
+1% of Mauritius Telecom shares were sold to eligible employees and pensioners in 2007 at a discounted rate under an employee share-participation scheme.
 The remaining 40% are held by Orange, through its investment vehicle, RIMCOM.

 MT has the following fully owned subsidiaries: Cellplus, Telecom Plus, Teleservices, CSL, MT Properties Ltd, Mauritius Telecom Foundation, MT International Ventures and MT Services.
 It is also in a joint venture with Blanche Birger & Continuity South Africa, and has setup a disaster recovery/business continuity entity ContinuityMauritius.